CARV: A Diagnostic Benchmark for Compositional Analogical Reasoning in Multimodal LLMs

 \subsection{Experiment Setting}

 \paragraph{Models} We evaluate state-of-the-art MLLMs, including a diverse set of closed-source and open-source models.
 For closed-source models, we consider GPT-5.1, GPT-4o, Gemini-2.5 Pro and Gemini-2.5 Flash.
 The temperature is set to $0.2$ to minimize variance in the generation process.
-For open-source models, we consider QwenVL, InternVL, and Llama, across various versions and parameter scales.
+For open-source models, we consider QwenVL, InternVL, and Llama across various versions and parameter scales.
 For these models, we refer to the official configurations provided on the HuggingFace\footnote{https://huggingface.co/} site.
-The experiments for open-source models are conducted on NVIDIA A100.
-For the human test, we recruit three participants from different backgrounds, the instruction for the participants is the same as direct prompting.
+The experiments for open-source models are conducted on NVIDIA A100 GPUs.
+For the human test, we recruit three participants from different backgrounds, and the instructions for the participants are the same as those used in direct prompting.

 \paragraph{Prompting Methods} We design two prompting methods.
-(1) \textit{Direct Prompting}: Models are provided image pairs and the query image together with simple but clear task instruction to predict the answer image $I_a$.
+(1) \textit{Direct Prompting}: Models are provided with image pairs and the query image together with simple but clear task instructions to predict the answer image $I_a$.
 (2) \textit{Diagnosis Prompting} (Figure~\ref{fig:overview}): We divide the task into four subtasks to better analyze the reasoning process.
 Perception, captioning the images and describe the transformation.
 Decomposition, decomposing the transformation into atomic transformations.
 Composition, synthesizing new transformations with logical operations.
-Application, applying the transformations on the query image and captioning the resulting image.
+Application, applying the transformations to the query image and captioning the resulting image.
 Models are prompted to finish the task by sequentially solving the subtasks.
-We apply Direct Prompting for evaluating performance for single-step and compositional tasks and Diagnosis Prompting for understanding the bottleneck.
-All prompts used in this work is included in Appendix~\ref{sec:prompt_temp}.
+We apply Direct Prompting to evaluate performance on the single-step and compositional tasks and Diagnosis Prompting to understand the bottleneck.
+All prompts used in this work are included in Appendix~\ref{sec:prompt_temp}.